 Prolonged sunlight / heat exposure

-Upholstered furniture should not be exposed for long periods to direct sunlight as this may result in the fabric fading or even rotting.
+Upholstered furniture should not be exposed for long periods to direct sunlight as this may result in the fabric fading and rotting or leather to crack.
 Protect it by drawing your curtains or blinds.

 In addition, keep your furniture well away from direct air conditioning or heat, e.g., radiators and fires, as it can cause joints to dry out and creaks to develop in the frame.
 Allow a gap of at least 20-30 cm from such appliances.

-Airborne pollutants such as smoke and fumes from cooking can also harm your fabric.
+Airborne pollutants such as smoke and fumes from cooking can also harm your fabric/leather.
 This is not easy to avoid, but regular ventilation can help with odour control.

 • All furniture should be lifted and moved rather than dragged to prevent any damage to it or the surface on which it stands.